-But this morning, I realize there have been times I’ve been just like them.
+But, I realize, there have been times I’ve been just like them.

 I’ve been happy for God to do things that make sense to me…I love His power, His love, His provision, His care for the poor, His love for the sinner,….

-I like that God does what He wants UNTIL He does something that doesn’t make sense to me.
+I like that God does what He wants UNTIL He does something that I don’t want.

 Why didn’t He help ALL the starving widows?
 Why didn’t He heal ALL the lepers?

 And …why didn’t He prevent that miscarriage, why didn’t He stop my friend from getting cancer, why did He allow that child to die, why didn’t He stop that divorce?
+Why is He allowing my loved one to struggle?
 And on and on.

 Can you relate?